KylerF/SimRigManager/README.md

 # SimRigLights
-Code for the badass sim rig lights
+Code for the badass sim rig lights.

 ## Installation
 ### As an executable